NEONScience/NEON-Data-Skills/_posts/LIDAR/2015-06-30-Create-Lidar-CHM-R.md

 We now have a canopy height model for our study area in California.
 However, how do the height values extracted from the CHM compare to our laboriously collected, field measured canopy height data?
-Let's find out.
+To figure tihs out, we will user manually collected tree height data, measured within circular plots across our study area.
+We will compare the maximum measured tree height value to the maximum lidar derived height value for each circular plot using regression.

 For this activity, we have two csv (comma separate value) files located in the `InSitu_Data` folder.
 The first file contains plot centroid location information (X,Y)